tomekc/cartography_workshop/ddd_intro.md

 ^ [TC] A tool to express a business need in code is MODEL.
 Database?
 UML Diagram?

-——
+---

 # “The purpose of models is not to fit the data but to sharpen the questions.”
 # — Sam Karlin
 * Born: 1924 in Janów, Poland
 * Died: 2007 in Palo Alto, California, USA

+^A mean to express a business need in code is MODEL.
+Database?
+UML Diagram?

 ---

 ![fit](ddd/world_map.jpg)

+^ Let's look at MAP - example of model.
-^ What's wrong with this map?
+What's wrong with this map?
 USA in the center.

 ---

 ![fit](ddd/world_map_proper.png)

+^ Earth is not flat.
-^ Globe on planar surface -> introduce distortion.
+Globe on planar surface -> introduce distortion.
 Mercator projection.
+Distort area.
+(NEXT?)
 Preserve direction.
-Distort area.
 Useful for navigation.

 ---